 Jennifer Nyborg - ProfessorPh.D., University of California, RiversideTranscriptional Deregulation in Leukemia CellsDuring the last several years, the human T-cell leukemia virus type I (HTLV-I) has become increasingly recognized as an important cause for public health concern throughout the world.
 HTLV-I is the causative agent of a variety of clinical diseases, including an aggressive and fatal cancer called adult T-cell leukemia, and a neurological disorder that is clinically very similar to multiple sclerosis.
 A large body of evidence suggests that the clinical manifestations of HTLV-I infection occur as a consequence of a virally-encoded protein called Tax.
 My laboratory focuses on defining the intracellular consequences of Tax expression in the infected human cell, with emphasis on the Tax-dependent events that lead to malignant transformation.

-Jessica Prenni - Joint Faculty, Assistant Professor, Director Of Proteomic & Metabolomics FacilityPh.D., University of ColoradoMass Spectrometry Based Proteomics and MetabolomicsProteomics and Metabolomics are fields of scientific study which combine techniques in purification and separation, mass spectrometry and bioinformatics.
+Jessica Prenni - Joint Faculty, Associate Professor, Director Of Research Core Facilities, Director of Proteomics & Metabolomics FacilityPh.D., University of ColoradoMass Spectrometry Based Proteomics and MetabolomicsProteomics and Metabolomics are fields of scientific study which combine techniques in purification and separation, mass spectrometry and bioinformatics.
 In our lab we utilize these tools for the identification and characterization of proteins and small molecules in a variety of biological systems.

 Eric Ross - Associate Professor & Associate Chair for Graduate StudiesPh.D., Mayo Graduate SchoolYeast prions as a model for amyloid diseasesNumerous diseases including Alzheimer's disease, Parkinson's disease and transmissible spongiform encephalopathies are associated with protein misfolding into ordered aggregates, called amyloid fibrils.
 We are using yeast prions as a model system for examining the causes and consequences of amyloid fibril formation.